Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Export-AMCardForEmail.md

 ## PARAMETERS

 ### -CreateGraphParams
-If specified, returns a complete Microsoft Graph API parameters object instead of just the HTML content.
+(Optional) If specified, returns a complete Microsoft Graph API parameters object instead of just the HTML content.
-This object can be directly used with Invoke-MgGraphRequest or other Graph API methods.
+This object can be directly used with `Invoke-MgGraphRequest` or other Graph API methods.

 ```yaml
 Type: Management.Automation.SwitchParameter